nkpatterson/adf-gh-integration-demo/README.md

         1. User-Agent = Awesome-GitHub-Demo
 1. Save and Debug to make sure it works
 1. Change the branch back to main and observe how there is no pipeline or updates in that branch and go back to new feature branch to see them reappear
-1. Create a Pull Request from branch dropdown
+1. Create a Pull Request from branch dropdown in ADF Studio
-1. In body of Pull Request, type "Resolves #" and then select the Issue that was created earlier to link PR to Issue
+1. In body of Pull Request in GitHub, type "Resolves #" and then select the Issue that was created earlier to link PR to Issue
+   1. The `Resolves #` syntax will automatically close the Issue when the PR is merged successfully
-1. Continue to Open PR
+3. Continue to Open PR
-1. Observe the "Validate ADF Configuration" check firing
+4. Observe the "Validate ADF Configuration" check firing on the PR page
-1. Click into the Check to view the summary details
+5. Click into the Check to view the summary details
-1. Click ellipsis and View Workflow File
+6. Click the Ellipsis (top right) and select View Workflow File
-1. Go over the trigger and what the workflow does (validates the ADF instance specified)
+7. Go over the Action trigger and what the workflow does (validates the ADF instance specified)
-1. In ADF Studio, change the pipeline to be invalid and save
+8. In ADF Studio, change the pipeline to be invalid and save
-1. Observe the Check failing immediately in the PR
+9. Observe the Check failing immediately in the PR in GitHub
-1. Go back to PR and Merge Changes once check passes
+10. Go back to PR and Merge Changes once check passes
-1. Go to Actions tab and observe Export and Deploy workflow running
+11. Go to Actions tab and observe Export and Deploy workflow running
-1. Highlight the different environments in the visualization and then go to Settings > Environments to show details
+12. Highlight the different environments in the visualization and then go to Settings > Environments to show details
-1. Show the logs for each stage and then go to the .github/workflows/cicd.yml file and discuss
+13. Show the logs for each stage and then go to the .github/workflows/cicd.yml file and discuss
-1. Observe the deploy pausing after successfully pushing to development
+14. Observe the deploy pausing after successfully pushing to Development
-1. Go to ADF Studio and observe that the changes are now in the main branch
+15. Go to ADF Studio and observe that the changes are now in the main branch in Development ADF instance
-1. Go back to GitHub and approve the deploy to Production
+16. Go back to GitHub and approve the deploy to Production
-1. While waiting to ADF Studio for production instance and observe there is nothing there
+17. While waiting, go to ADF Studio for Production instance and observe there is nothing there
-1. Wait for deploy to complete and observe changes being applied in ADF Studio
+18. Wait for deploy to complete and observe changes being applied in ADF Studio
-1. In GitHub, show the Release that was created and that the initiating Issue was closed
+19. In GitHub, show the Release that was created on Code tab and that the initiating Issue was closed
-1. Optional: create another feature branch in dev ADF and update pipeline with changes and watch process end-to-end again
+20. Optional: create another feature branch in dev ADF and update pipeline with changes and watch process end-to-end again